-The passenger-side exterior mirror is convex (outwardly curved surface).
+The passenger-side exterior mirror is convex (outwardly curved surface for a wider field of view).

 Exercise care when using the passenger-side mirror.

 Objects in mirror are closer than they appear.

 To adjust the mirror:

 Turn key in steering lock to position 2.
 The exterior mirror can be adjusted using the switch.
 Adjust the mirror so you can just see the side of your vehicle in the portion of the mirror closest to the car.